OQ (company): 2021 to present

+In January 2021, Group CEO of OQ, Musub al Mahrouqi submitted his resignation which would be effective as of March that year.
+In response, the Board of Directors appointed the position of GCEO to Talal bin Hamid al Awfi to take over the responsibilities starting immediately.
+Head of Procurement at OQ is Ahmed Al Azkawi.

+OQ sold its stake in Bina refinery in March 2021, eventually giving its partner Bharat Petroleum Corporation Ltd. (BPCL) full control of BORL.

 In September 2021, an announcement was made that OQ was considering sale of its German subsidiary, Oxea, a chemicals business, for about $3 billion.
 OQ Chemicals has two manufacturing sites in Germany that make a range of oxo intermediates and derivatives.

 In October 2021, OQ, Marubeni Corporation, Linde, and Dutco decided to explore the possibility of producing green ammonia and green hydrogen in Salalah.

 In December 2021, Liwa Plastics Industries Complex (LPIC) project in Sohar was inaugurated.
 The work on the project started in May 2020.
 With two polyethylene facilities, it has the capacity to produce 880,000 tonnes of linear low-density polyethylene (LLDPE) and high-density polyethylene (HDPE) annually.

-In December 2021, Saudi Basic Industries Corp (SABIC) and OQ signed a Memorandum of Understanding (MoU) to study the possibility of building a petrochemical project in the Duqm Free Zone.
+Saudi Basic Industries Corp (SABIC) and OQ signed a Memorandum of Understanding (MoU) to study the possibility of building a petrochemical project in the Duqm Free Zone.
+OQ and TotalEnergies formed Marsa LNG, an integrated energy company, in December 2021, which began producing LNG from Block 10 in January 2023 with a 33.19% interest.
+Shell also signed a concession agreement to operate 53.45% of Block 10.

 In May 2022, Trend Micro and OQ inked a Memorandum of Understanding (MOU), under which Trend Micro would secure OQ's digital infrastructure from cyber threats.

 In July 2022, OQ signed an agreement with the Ministry of Higher Education, Research, and Innovation to fund the construction of vocational colleges with an allocation of OMR 200,000.

+A contract for the exploration and development of natural gas resources in Block 11 was signed by OQ, Shell and TotalEnergies in September 2022.
+Shell has a 67.5% stake, OQ 10% and TotalEnergies 22.5%.
+The companies have previously signed a similar agreement for neighbouring Block 10.

+In June 2023, OQ signed an agreement with DEME and Hydrom for the project development of Hyport Duqm for the engineering of 150 square metres and the construction of the renewable energy and downstream sites required for green hydrogen production and green ammonia plants.

+In August 2023, OQ signed LNG supply agreements with Shell.
+OQ is expected to supply 0.8 million tonnes per year of LNG to Shell for 10 years from 2025 and 0.75 million tonnes per year for 4 years from 2026.